TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 ### Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+It isn't required, so consider it supplemental if you need to dive deeper into something.

 - [This article](https://levelup.gitconnected.com/everything-you-need-to-know-about-the-passport-local-passport-js-strategy-633bbab6195) goes into great detail about the passport local strategy and brings the magic that happens behind the scenes into the light.
-It provides a comprehensive foundation for how how session-based authentication works using browser cookies along with backend sessions to manage users.
+It provides a comprehensive foundation for how session-based authentication works using browser cookies along with backend sessions to manage users.

 - If you like video content, watch this [Youtube Playlist](https://www.youtube.com/playlist?list=PLYQSCk-qyTW2ewJ05f_GKHtTIzjynDgjK) by the same author who wrote the article above.
 You just need to watch the first 6 videos.